Contents

 The hollow space between the flooring and the concrete is kept properly ventilated by keeping openings in the main wall above ground level.

 These openings are fitted with wire netting to prevent rats and vermins from getting access into the hollow space.
-Planks used for the boarding may be jointed to each other by tongued and grooved joints, rebated joints, or through simple butt joints.
+Planks used for the boarding may be jointed to each other by tongued and grooved joints, rebated joints, or simple butt joints.
 Timber to be used for flooring should be of the best quality, well-seasoned, and free from cracks, knots, and other defects.

 Read More: